 As part of the City of Birmingham's Disaster Recovery Action Plan dated August 2013, this attachment proposes to amend the adopted Plan pursuant to the U.S. Department of Housing and Urban Development (HUD) approval.
-The detail and rationale of the adopted amendment is as follows:
+The details and rationale for each of the proposed amendments are as follows: